EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/mutations.md

 ```

 **SchemaBuilderMethodOptions.AutoCreateInputTypes**
-If true (deafult = true), any class types seen in the mutation parameters will be added to the schema as an Input type
+If true (default = false) and an object type is encountered during reflection of the mutation parameters it will be added to the schema as an InputObject type.

+If you set this to true, EntityGraphQL doesn't know which objects should be InputTypes or are services to be injected at execution as the `ServiceProvider` is not supplied at schema screation.

 **SchemaBuilderMethodOptions.AddNonAttributedMethods**
 If true (deafult = false), EntityGraphQL will add any method in the mutation class as a mutation without needing the `[GraphQLMutation]` attribute.
 Methods must be **Public** and **not inherited** but can be either **static** or **instance**.